forta-network/docs/docs/slashing-creating-proposal.md

 The return value will be a number, here is the meaning (To learn more, see the [Slashing Policy](/slashing-policy))

-0: _UNDEFINED_ (the Slash Proposal ID might be wrong, this Slash Proposal has not being created).
+0: _UNDEFINED_ (the Slash Proposal ID might be wrong, this Slash Proposal has not been created).

 1: _CREATED_ (proposal just created and awaiting review, the stake of the subject id is frozen).